Help us Spread the Word - WE SAY HANDS OFF,

 No Ordinary Beanie

-As the 2020 World Economic Forum mission is ‘to improve the state of the world’, we are grasping the opportunity to raise our voices and highlight climate priorities.
+Originally starting at the 2020 World Economic Forum, where the mission was ‘to improve the state of the world’, we grasped the opportunity to raise our voices and highlight climate priorities.

 Our beanies are made from unique REPREVE polyester yarn made by UNIFI USA, one of our partners during this WEF.
-Each beanie saves 4 plastic bottles from entering our oceans.
-Our other partner is VIVOBAREFOOT, which is a wonderful example of circular business putting people and planet at the core of their action.
+Each beanie saves 4 plastic bottles from entering our oceans, as the plastic waste used for the recycled fiber is sourced from within 30 miles of coastlines.
+Our other partner is VIVOBAREFOOT, which is a wonderful example of a circular business putting people and planet at the core of their action.
 Through these collaborations, we are supporting the development of a future in which businesses are accountable for their choices and global impact.